rachelwong/portfolio/README.md

 First and foremost, due to time and resource constraints, this portfolio is designed to function as a single-page website.
 It exhibits the following attributes:
 * Clicking on the project links on the page will trigger JQuery-enabled sliders to reveal more content
 * CSS-Grid form the foundation of the layout, which responsively caters for three viewports (Desktop above 1024px, tablet above 400px, and mobile from 400px and below)
+* Collapsed navigation menu when the screen size reduces to tablet sizes and returns to a normal horizontal text
 * CSS-Flexbox helped to position typography in grid cells
 * Uses `@font-face` to enable a custom typeface [*CircularStd-Bold*](http://fontoteka.com/font/circular-std-bold) that is not available on Google Fonts